ritwickdey/vscode-live-sass-compiler/README.md

 ### 4.3.2 - 2021-01-15

 ### Fixed
-- Now handle errors caused by incorrect autoprfixer browser queries
+- Now handle errors caused by incorrect autoprefixer browser queries
 - Corrected output for unhandled errors that get output when running "Report an issue" from the command `liveSass.command.createIssue`

 ### Updates